 By applying for graduate study you will automatically be considered for a Clarendon Scholarship.
 You do not need to submit any additional documents and there are no separate scholarship application forms for Clarendon.
-You must apply by the relevant January deadline for your course in order to be considered.
+In order to be considered you must apply by the December or January deadline for your course, whichever is relevant.
 Deadline information is available on the course pages.

 Clarendon scholarships cover course fees in full.
 This applies to Home and Overseas fee status students.

 The study support grant may be slightly reduced where course fees cover some other study costs, for example, accommodation while on a period of residential study.
 We liaise with academic departments to determine the value of the study support grant in these cases.